rrwick/Basecalling-comparison/README.md

 You might expect that each basecaller would produce approximately the same total yield.
 E.g. a read that's 10 kbp in one basecaller would be about 10 kbp in each basecaller.
 That's true for the most part, but Nanonet is a notable exception.
 For most reads, it produced a much shorter sequence than other basecallers, sometimes drastically so.
 For example, all versions of Albacore basecalled one read (`d2e65643-98b4-4a61-ad36-119e55250b28`) to a 34+ kbp sequence.
 Nanonet produced a 518 bp sequence for the same read.
 I don't have an explanation for this odd behaviour.

-The other oddity is Albacore v0.9.1, which produced noticably more sequence than the other basecallers.
-More on that shortly...
+Other oddities you might notice are Albacore v0.9.1, which produced noticably more sequence than the other basecallers, and Scrappie events, which produced less.
+That will explained in the 'Relative read length' section.

 ### Read identity

 _VIOLIN PLOT HERE_

 This first analysis tackles the most obvious question: how accurate are the basecalled reads?
+The plot above shows the read identity distribution, with the median (weighted by read length) marked as a horizontal line.
+Reads that could not be aligned were given an identity of 0%, creating a bulge at the bottom of the distribution.
+Reads with an actual identity below about 65% usually to fail to align and fall to 0.

 Nanonet performed poorly, with a low median identity and a significant proportion of unaligned reads.
 Its curiously high peak of about 99% is misleading and results from its short output sequences discussed above.
 While a few Nanonet 'reads' did indeed align to the reference with up to 99% identity, these were really small fragments (hundreds of bp) of larger reads.

+Albacore v0.9.1 is quite peculiar - its read identity distribution has a wide variance and the lowest median of all tested basecallers.
+All other versions of Albacore performed well, and reassuringly the latest version (v2.0.2) performed best.
+But surprisingly, v0.8.4 performed second best!
+The transducer algorithm introduced in v1 did not seem to create a large benefit, possibly because my data isn't too homopolymer-heavy.

+Scrappie also did fairly well, overall comparible in accuracy to Albacore.
+_WRITE MORE HERE WHEN SCRAPPIE RAW v1.0.0 IS DONE_
+Interestingly, Scrappie produced significantly more unalign-able reads than Albacore (excluding v0.9.1).
+This is true even for Scrappie raw v1.1.0 rgr_r94, which had the best overall median identity.
+It

 ### Relative read length

 _VIOLIN PLOT HERE_

 By looking at the relative length of read to reference in each alignment, we can get a picture of whether the basecaller is more prone to insertions or deletions.
 100% (same length) means that insertions and deletions are equally likely. <100% means that deletions are more common than insertions. >100% means that insertions are more common than deletions.

-Curiously, a number of basecallers produce a distinctly bimodal distribution here.
+Curiously, many basecallers produce a distinctly bimodal distribution here.
 For example, Albacore v2.0.2 has a good median value of quite near 100%, but any individual read is more likely to fall either around 99% or 101%.
 I'm not sure what might be behind this.

+Once again, Albacore v0.9.1 stands out as unusual, tending to overly-long reads, but in a bimodal way.
+Scrappie events tends to short reads.
+These explain the total yield differences we saw earlier.

 ### Assembly identity

-_VIOLIN PLOT HERE_
+_IDENTITY VIOLIN PLOT HERE_

 This analysis is my personal favourite: how accurate are the _consensus_ sequences?
 I don't particularly care if individual reads have low identity if they produce an accurate assembly.

+The first thing you might notice is that the difference between basecallers is more pronounced here than it was for read identity.
+Most surprisingly, Albacore v0.9.1, which was the worst performing in read identity, produces very good assemblies!
+This suggests that while its reads have a high degree of error, they have relatively little _systematic error_, and so the errors tend to average out in the consensus.
+Another notable finding is that while Scrappie events and Scrappie raw are comparible in read identity, Scrappie raw is clearly superior for assembly identity.

+_WRITE MORE HERE WHEN SCRAPPIE RAW v1.0.0 IS DONE_

+To better see how read identity and assembly identity relate, here are the median identities in a scatter plot:

 __SCATTER PLOT HERE__

-Sometimes read and assembly accuracy go together, as you might expect.
+If the two values were tightly correlated, the points would fall on a diagonal line.
+They mostly do, with Albacore v0.9.1 being the most obvious exception.

+Finally, it's interesting to look at the assembly insertions-vs-deletions biases, like we did for reads:

+_RELATIVE LENGTH VIOLIN PLOT HERE_

 ### Post-Nanopolish assembly identity